-The icebox watermelon is so called because the size of the melons—ranging from 5 to 15 pounds—which allows them to fit more easily in the refrigerator.
+The icebox watermelon is so called because of the size of the melons—ranging from five to 15 pounds—which allows them to fit more easily in the refrigerator.
 They are bred to feed a single person or small family and include the Sugar Baby and the Tiger Baby varieties.
-The Sugar Baby has a dark green rind and sweet, red flesh; the Tiger Baby turn a gold color once it matures.
+The Sugar Baby has a dark green rind and sweet, red flesh; the Tiger Baby turns a gold color once it matures.

 Inside these round or oblong varieties, the flesh will range from yellow to orange in color.
 They can be seedless or with seeds and can weigh anywhere from 10 to 30 pounds.
 The seedless varieties are Chiffon and Honeyheart, and the seeded names to look for are Desert King, Tendergold, Yellow Baby, and Yellow Doll.

 No matter which variety you choose, you don't have to just cut the watermelon into triangles and eat in hand.
 There are other ways to enjoy this refreshing fruit!
 Cut into cubes and tossed in a salad with feta cheese (the sweet and salty really complement each other) is a nice change from the standard bowl of greens.
 Or slice that watermelon into the traditional triangles but do the unexpected—place them on the grill!
 The sugar in the fruit caramelizes beautifully and the grill imparts a subtle smokey flavor.
 Sprinkle with a little spice and serve for a surprising dessert.